 Dublin has many more surprises outside its centre.
 Its position on the water means it’s a hot spot for sailing and windsurfing and the surrounding countryside and mountains are an exciting playground for golfers, hikers and horse riders looking for tranquillity from the lively streets.
 Dublin is an exciting, diverse, spontaneous city, which welcomes families, couples, friends, business and locals to join in the fun every single day.

 Take the stress out of travel when you stay with us at our Dublin hotel.
 In addition to complimentary shuttle service to the nearby passenger terminals, we are also near the convention centre and the 3Arena.
-Feel at home in one of 229 rooms and suites, and start the day with our Super Breakfast Buffet or Grab & Go breakfast.
+Feel at home in 1 of 229 rooms and suites, and start the day with our Super Breakfast Buffet or Grab & Go breakfast.
 Fitness centre access, a swimming pool, and meeting accommodation for up to 450 guests are also available.

 This hotel in Dublin boasts a premier location in the city centre at the crossroads of Golden and Chancery lanes.
 Enjoy upscale amenities like Free high-speed, wireless Internet access, 24-hour room service and mini bar in each of the 150 rooms and suites.
 The convenient restaurant offers fresh Irish fare and the Super Breakfast Buffet, and 2 bars can be found on site.
 We also offer secured parking, off-site fitness centre access and 15 well-equipped meeting rooms for up to 400 guests.